Learning-Driven Exploration for Reinforcement Learning: Experiments

 \subsubsection{Seek and Destroy}

-The environment consists of grey walls, ceiling and floor.
-The agent is placed in the center of wall and a monster is spawned randomly on the opposite wall.
-The agent is tasked to kill the monster with its gun.
-The gun can only fire straight, so the agent must come in line with the monster before firing a shot.
-Reward of 101 points is given for killing the monster.
-Penalty of 5 points is given for each missed shot, therefore optimal agent should kill the monster with only one shot.
-Penalty of 1 point is given for each step taken to motivate the agent to kill the monster faster.

-The state space is partially observable to the agent via raw images.
-The agent can either move left, move right or attack in a state.
-The episode ends when either of the following happens: the monster is dead, player is dead or 300 time steps have passed.
+Here, the agent is tasked to shoot an attacking monster spawned randomly on the opposite wall of the room.
+The gun can only fire straight, so the agent must come in line with the monster before firing.
+The agent gets a reward of 101 point for shooting the monster, $-5$ for firing each shot and $-1$ for each step taken.
+The agent gets raw images as state observations.
+It can either move left, move right or fire a shot in a state.
+The episode ends when either the monster is dead, the player is dead or 300 time steps have passed.

 We compare EBE with Boltzmann and $\epsilon$-greedy exploration strategies.
 In Boltzmann exploration, the temperature parameter is linearly annealed from 1.0 to 0.01 over the training epochs.
 For $\epsilon$-greedy exploration, $\epsilon$ is set to 1.0 for first epoch, then $\epsilon$ is linearly annealed to 0.01 till epoch 6.
 Thereafter, $\epsilon=0.01$ is used.
-Please see Appendix A for further details about the training setup.
+See Appendix \ref{appendix-vizdoom} for details about the training setup.

-The results are shown in Figure \ref{fig:seek_and_find_results}.
-Mean test scores in Figure \ref{fig:seek_and_find_results}(a) show that agent trained with EBE outperforms the agents trained with Boltzmann and $\epsilon$-greedy exploration.
-Similarly, we see in Figure \ref{fig:seek_and_find_results}(b) that EBE exploration results in high reward training episodes considerably earlier in training that manifests deep exploration as defined in Section \ref{section:deep_exploration}.
+The results are shown in Figure \ref{fig:simpler_breakout_results_seek_and_find_results}.
+Mean test scores in Figure \ref{fig:simpler_breakout_results_seek_and_find_results}(c) show that EBE-trained agent outperforms the agents trained with baselines.
+Similarly, we see in Figure \ref{fig:simpler_breakout_results_seek_and_find_results}(d) that EBE exploration results in high reward training episodes considerably earlier in training manifesting deep exploration (Section \ref{section:deep_exploration}).